 The latest research shows male drivers between 17 to 18 pay more than £2,100 — black box insurance is a sure way to bring that figure down, providing you don’t drive too much.

-It’s not just young drivers either.
+It’s not just young drivers who can benefit from black box insurance.
 If you use your vehicle outside peak traffic hours there’s a good chance you could save, with insurers charging less thanks to the emptier roads.

 Advantages of black box car insurance